bottleofench/FruitfulAPI/README.md

 ## Working with API

 1. Add our API as a library to your project.
-There are three ways to do this: using Maven / Gradle or manually adding a jar file to your project.
+There are two ways to do this: using Maven / Gradle.

 ### Maven